Mike has worked at WVEC since 1985, as an assignment editor, show producer, sports and news anchor, general assignment reporter and photographer.

 He won the 2006 Virginia Associated Press award for Outstanding Effort by an Individual Reporter at a Television Station for his series "Gitmo: An Inside Look" which examined how War on Terrorism detainees are classified and treated at Camp Delta at Guantanamo Bay, Cuba.

-Mike has covered 14 sessions of the Virginia General Assembly, six governors, five national political conventions, five Virginia Gubernatorial inaugurations, two Presidential inaugurations, and the impeachment and trial of President Bill Clinton.
+Mike has covered 14 sessions of the Virginia General Assembly, five national political conventions, six Virginia Gubernatorial inaugurations and two Presidential inaugurations..
 He has also served twice as President of the Virginia Capitol Correspondents Association.

 Mike is a native of Rhode Island, a 1977 graduate of Annandale High School in Fairfax, VA, and a 1985 graduate of Old Dominion University, where he served as Editor-in-Chief of the student newspaper, The Mace & Crown.
-He also attended George Mason University (1979).
 He and his wife Donna live in Virginia Beach, and they have two children.